erikajoelleee/express-dev-skills/README.md

 Add styling or use a CSS framework to make the app look better

 # My Dev Skills - Part 2
-Intro
-In recent lessons you saw how to use HTML forms and Express middleware, such as:

-express.urlencoded (AKA body-parser middleware) method-override to perform Create, Update & Delete data operations in an Express application.

-This lab builds upon the express-dev-skills project you created in the My Dev Skills - Part 1 lab where the Read data operations were implemented.

-This Lab is a Deliverable
-Exercises
 The goal of the lab is to do put in a rep doing everything that you did during the Express - Middleware lesson by adding the following functionality to the express-dev-skills project:

 Display an Add Skill link on the index view that when clicked, displays a new view that includes a form for entering a new Dev Skill.